The book Popol Vuh is a long poem

 Those who were not destroyed by the deluge were set upon by their dogs, by their cooking pots and tortilla grinders, by all of the things of the earth they had misused and mistreated.

-The second book follows
+The second part of the book follows

 There are still no humans on the earth and the boys are upset that Seven Macaw should lord himself over all with no one to challenge him or point out his flaws.

 It seems that; without human beings, to give the gods particular value, any god can claim any value he pleases .

 Seven Macaw refuses to acknowledge the other gods or their works and so, through a series of tricks and clever rushes the Hero Twins killed him and his sons, thus restoring order and balance to the world.

 In the thirth part of the book it follows……